 - There could be deprecated groovy scripts in the process due the API calls made in those scripts, which are not supported or deprecated in the newer versions.

 - New scripts need to be defined in which appropriate API calls need to be made.

-- Bonita BPM exposes APIs to external applications.
-The APIs exposed in Bonita BPM 5X are deprecated and hence after the migration these are not available.
+- Bonita exposes APIs to external applications.
+The APIs exposed in Bonita 5X are deprecated and hence after the migration these are not available.
 Users should look into this issue and update APIs accordingly.
 Here are a few examples:

 Impact on User Interface

-- While executing a newly migrated process in the new Bonita BPM version directly from the studio, users might face some UI issues, especially while displaying forms in the portal as shown below:
+- While executing a newly migrated process in the new Bonita version directly from the studio, users might face some UI issues, especially while displaying forms in the portal as shown below:

 - Click anywhere in the pool, go to ‘Application’ tab.